 There are brilliant resources available to help you protect your child from online exposure and help them deal with exposure, when it happens.
 Click on this link for a list of helpful resources.

-We are very encouraged by the positive feedback we’ve received from parents who attended our first #ParentTalk.
-We hope to start rolling out these parent awareness training interventions to the wider Stellenbosch community, surrounding areas and beyond early in 2019.
-You are welcome to contact us to arrange a talk at your school or community centre.
+We are very encouraged by the positive feedback we’ve received from parents who attended our #ParentTalk and decided to bring these parent awareness training interventions to more parents and schools through our online platform.
+You are welcome to contact us to get a notification when the #ParentTalk is available online.

 We encourage you all to take active steps to support parents in protecting their children from the scourge of pornography